JonathanMH/Append-Link-on-Copy/readme.txt

 == Screenshots ==

-1. This shows the widget in the backend and the options the user has.
+1. This shows the backend and the options the user has.
-2. This shows the output of the widget in the twenty eleven theme.
+2. This shows the copied text in an HTML capable destination
+3. This shows the copied text in a plain text capable destination

 == Changelog ==